 KTNRB provided a fantastic start to the Great American Cleanup season, cleaning the river and sharing river camaraderie with volunteers from the four cities in the community: Sheffield, Muscle Shoals, Tuscumbia, and Florence.
 Half-way through the Grand Slam Cleanup, volunteers removed 8,940 pounds of litter and debris from the Tennessee River.

-The Grand Slam Cleanup continues in April with the 30th Ijams River Rescue in Knoxville on April 6, and, on April 7, a cleanup at scenic Chickamauga Lake, Tennessee.
-Living Lands & Waters will be a part of the action as KTNRB cleans this beautiful Tennessee River reservoir two days prior to the Major League Fishing Bass Pro Tour (held on the lake April 9-14).
+The Grand Slam Cleanup continued in April with the 30th Ijams River Rescue in Knoxville on April 6, and, on April 7, a cleanup at scenic Chickamauga Lake, Tennessee.
+Living Lands & Waters was part of the action as KTNRB cleans this beautiful Tennessee River reservoir two days prior to the Major League Fishing Bass Pro Tour (held on the lake, April 9-14).

 Pickwick Lake Cleanup - Friday, March 15